Chiefs fan creates Kelce family, Taylor Swift Cabbage Patch dolls

 Each doll has a unique outfit hand-sewn by Henderson, with Jason’s being complete with facial hair.

-For Henderson, her love language for her Chiefs is shown through creativity, but also by sharing that with others.
+For Henderson, her love language for her Chiefs is shown not only through creativity but also by sharing that with others.

 For now, she waits for the right time to get Travis’ signature, and maybe even Taylor's.
 She said she may add to the family with either Kylie Kelce or by adding Chiefs head coach Andy Reid or Patrick Mahomes.